4tegs/radicale_on_synology_docker/README.md

 ## Building the Docker image

 This section covers how to develop your own radicale image an push it to DockerHub.
 If you aren’t going to develop an own container [>jump this section<](#deploy-the-docker-container-in-your-synology)!

+SSH into your Synology:
 * SSH into Synology
 * sudo -i
 * cd to your development area in your Synology.
-Based on previous steps, you should find a file named **Dockerfile**.<br/>
-In this example:
+In this example: **cd /volume1/dock_dev/radicale**
-    * cd /volume1/dock_dev/radicale

 * To build the image run command: **docker build -t 4tegs/radicale .** <br/>
 Don't forget the "." at the end of the line!
 * You should name your container based on your DockerHub ID ( 4tegs) and project name (radicale).
 If you don’t do so, you need to „re“tag you image later for the DockerHub push.